 My husband though is a radio listener.
 He’s also a creature of habit.
 He used to drive a lot for his job.
 So, he grew accustomed to listening to the radio.
 He didn’t have a smartphone until he was practically given one a few years ago, so he’s a man who prefers traditional media in general.
 He doesn’t “do” social media and if it weren’t for the maps and traffic app on his phone he’d trade his iPhone for a flip phone in a heartbeat.
 We’re both technically Millennials.
-Although we’re “old” millennials.
+However, we’re “old” millennials.

 Why does my husband refer to Brian at XYZ Financial like he knows the guy?!

-But, before I give you the scoop on how to make radio advertising work in 2018, I have to mention that I find it so interesting that my husband Jarritt truly engages and absorbs the ads without realizing it.
+But, before I give you the scoop on how to make radio advertising work in 2021, I have to mention that I find it so interesting that my husband Jarritt truly engages and absorbs the ads without realizing it.
 I can’t tell you how many times he has told me about an advertiser he heard on the radio?

 Jarritt hears the ads consistently on his go-to radio station and his perception is that this local financial guy is really smart.
 Brian probably is.
 Or at least he’s good at marketing… But we don’t know that he’s good at investing because of a referral, we assume that because my husband hears his radio ads all the time.
 Isn’t that interesting!?

-These are the reasons that I believe Jarritt seems to “know” Brian from the radio when other advertisers throw money at a station and literally get zero calls?
+These are the reasons that I believe Jarritt seems to “know” Brian from the radio when other advertisers throw money at a radio station and get zero calls?

-Three Ways to Make Radio Advertising Work in 2018:
+Three Ways to Make Radio Advertising Work in 2021:

-As always, the very best way to get more for your marketing budget is to use a professional media buyer.
+As always, the very best way to get more for your advertising budget is to use a professional media buyer.
 Media Buying is what we do every single day.
-We know how to get you more for your advertising dollars and candidly we’ve been told by many clients that we’re worth our weight in gold!
+We know how to get you more for your marketing dollars and candidly we’ve been told by many clients that we’re worth our weight in gold!
 Business Owners and Marketing Managers alike love that we do the heavy lifting!
 Owners see improvements in their bottom line and Managers see more kudos for doing less work.
 It’s win-win and we’ve got stories to share and testimonials for proof.
 Let us help you make this year the best year you’ve had yet!